RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

 }
   [(set_attr "type" "vecperm")])

-;; Peephole2 pattern of a splat followed by a store.
-Eliminate the concat ;; if we can convert it to two separate stores.
+;; Peephole2 pattern of a concat/splat followed by a store.
+Eliminate the ;; concat/splat if we can convert it to two separate stores.
+Little endian ISA ;; 2.07 (power8) has to recognize the swap optimization patterns, while big ;; endian and ISA 3.0 (power9) don't have them.
+To simplify the code, don't ;; handle -maltivec=be.
 (define_peephole2
   [(set (match_operand:VSX_D 0 "vsx_register_operand")
 	(vec_concat:VSX_D